ga-wdi-boston/node-template/README.md

 Developers should run these often!

--   `grunt nag` or just `grunt`: runs code quality analysis tools on your code and complains.
+-   `grunt nag`: runs code quality analysis tools on your code and complains.
--   `grunt reformat`: reformats all your code in a standard style.
 -   `grunt test`: runs any automated tests; may depend on `grunt build`.
+-   `grunt`: runs both `nag` and then `test`
+-   `grunt make-standard`: reformats all your code in the standard style.

 ## [License](LICENSE)